flores-o/hugo-quiz/demo/content/_index.md

 primary_color: steelblue
 ---

-# The sound of dog
+# The sound of a monkey

 ---
 shuffle_answers: false